 Beyond the glade and over the fields, in a Beverly Hills mansion, you can hear the faint sound of a banjo and gunfire followed by the bay of coon hounds in the distance as we enter the simpler life of the Clampetts.
 Jed, Elly May, Granny, Jehtro and the whole clan brought us the timeless classic, The Beverly Hillbillies, a household name that lasted an incredible nine seasons from 1962 to 1971.

 Let’s revisit the hilarious family of Clampetts — with some pretty notable guest stars to boot, including legendary actress and Manson murder victim Sharon Tate.
 Drop a comment below who your favorite star is from The Beverly Hillbillies.
-But right now we gotta go to Californy, it’s the place to be.
+But right now we gotta go to Californy, it’s the place you oughta be.

 Buddy Ebsen (Mr. Jed Clampett)

 The head of the household and the very man who would happen upon their oily ticket to fortune.
 Ebsen lent dignity and integrity to Mr. Clampett, always remaining true to himself and never altering the way he treated people.
 Buddy masterly created a simple-minded, yet complex character.
 He really grounded the entire series.
 Buddy himself was a dancer, singer, actor, and comedian.
 Less known for lending his singing voice to the iconic Tin Man in 1939’s The Wizard of Oz — Buddy would have been the Tin Man if not for the dangerous aluminum dust used in the makeup collecting in his lungs, so when Buddy hit the hospital, the role was recast with Jack Haley.

-Buddy did alright, though, His career spanned seven decades from his first film role as a dancer alongside his sister, Velma Ebsen, in the 1936 Oscar-nominated Broadway Melody to his very last role in the 1993 film adaptation of The Beverly Hillbillies, making a cameo as his other lasting TV character Barnaby Jones (which in itself enjoyed eight successful seasons of private eye fun.
+Buddy did alright, though.
+His career spanned seven decades from his first film role as a dancer alongside his sister, Velma Ebsen, in the 1936 Oscar-nominated Broadway Melody to his very last role in the 1993 film adaptation of The Beverly Hillbillies, making a cameo as his other lasting TV character Barnaby Jones (which in itself enjoyed eight successful seasons of private eye fun).
 The cameo would be his last time on the big screen.
-Ebsen passed away July 6, 2003, after lending his voice one final time to the cartoon sitcom, King of the Hill.
+Ebsen passed away July 6, 2003 at age 95, after lending his voice one final time to the cartoon sitcom, King of the Hill.

 Irene Ryan (Granny)